KRussellSmith/malthusian-wetdream/README.md

 This was a fairly mindless project; the code pretty much speaks for itself.

-A pretty minimalistic take the concept — I was bored, not trying to create the _Hagia Sophia_ of snake games.
+A pretty minimalistic take on the concept — I was bored, not trying to create the _Hagia Sophia_ of snake games.

 **Instructions:**
 -----